About Me

 🌐 ML@E2dge - PWO Project.
 Machine Learning @ the Extreme Edge (ML@E2dge).

 🌐 Elgas - Tetra Project.
-Effects of air quality in ships’ accommodations on human health: monitoring environmental parameters, risk analysis and recommendations.
+Effects of air quality in ships’ accommodations on human health: monitoring environmental parameters, risk analysis, and recommendations.

-Project Antenna design for medical implant, a project under Non-Disclosure Agreement, Client ‘X’ & Katholieke Universiteit Leuven (Esat-Telemic).
+Project Antenna design for a medical implant, a project under Non-Disclosure Agreement, Client ‘X’ & Katholieke Universiteit Leuven (Esat-Telemic).
 Proof of concept (TRL1) & prototype design (TRL2).

 Doctoral degree in Engineering Science (PhD, dr.), Katholieke Universiteit Leuven, Leuven, Belgium, 2007.